kowey/GenI/doc/manual/polarity.md

 as single integers!
 For the most part, nothing changes from the simplified explanation.
 Where we added a $-1$ charge before, we now add a $(-1,-1)$ charge.
 Similarly, we where added a $+1$ charge, we now add
 $(1,1)$.

 So what’s the point of all this?
 It helps us deal with atomic disjunction.

-###### Atomic disjunction

-Say we encounter a substitution node whose category is either cl or n.
+Suppose we encounter a substitution node whose category is either cl or n.
 What we do is add the polarities $cl (-1,0),  n (-1,0)$ which means that there are anywhere from -1 to 0 cl, and for n.
-FIXME: What kind of sucks about all this though is that this slightly worsens the filter because it allows for both cl and n to be $-1$ (or $0$) at the same time.
-It would be nice to have some kind of mutual exclusion working.

 ### Chart sharing